danielsaidi/website_danielsaidi/collections/_posts/2012/2012-09-03-ios-bounce-animation.md

 ---
 title: iOS Bounce Animation
 date:  2012-09-03 17:44:00 +0100
-tags:  objc
+tags:  archive animations
 icon:  swift
 ---

-I have an app with a main menu, where users can swipe horizontally through a set of icons that take the user to certain parts of the app.
-When an icon is tapped, it bounces, plays a sound and takes the user to that particular part of the app.
+I have an app where tapping various icons bounces the icon, plays a sound and takes the user to another part of the app.
 Let's see how the bounce animation was made.

-After trying out many different animations, I fell in love with a nice and clean bounce animation that does its job without being too obvious.
-Unfortunately, the link to the original implementation is now dead.
+After trying out different approaches, I fell in love with a nice and clean bounce animation that does its job without being too obvious.

-I modified the code by creating a `UIView` category for the animation, and added a bounce factor so the effect can be used in various situations.
+I implemented the animation as a `UIView` category, with a bounce factor so the effect can be used in different situations.
 I should probably do the same for the repeat count as well.

 Here's the code for the category: